-- Use a pen or pencil to cast your ballot.
+- Use a black or blue pen to cast your ballot.

-- If you make a mistake, damage, or lose your ballot, call the Benton County Elections Office for instructions or a replacement ballot.
+- If you damage, or lose your ballot, call the Benton County Elections Office for a replacement ballot.

 - To vote for a candidate whose name is not on the ballot, mark the oval next to the blank space provided on the ballot and write in the full name of the candidate (see Write-In Candidates below).

 - If you vote for more candidates than allowed, or vote both Yes and No on a measure, it is called an overvote.
 Overvotes will not be counted.

 - You do not have to vote all contests in order to have those you voted for count.

 - Do not vote for a candidate listed on the ballot AND a write-in candidate; unless the ballot states that you are allowed to vote for more than one candidate.